jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/rule_selection.rst

-Rules targetting the :code:`architecture_body` will only include those elements at that level of the production.
+Rules targeting the :code:`architecture_body` will only include those elements at that level of the production.

 For example: